LuanTa101/120LBW_LT/README.md

 ## Feedback

-If you have any feedback or encounter any issues while playing "House Lights," please feel free to contact us at [luta@ucsc.edu].
+If you have any feedback or encounter any issues while playing "House Lights," please feel free to contact me at [luta@ucsc.edu].

 Enjoy the story!